NIPOCALIMAB-AAHU INJ,SOLN

 - History of serious hypersensitivity reaction to nipocalimab or its excipients

-- Infections: Increased risk; delay administration in patients with an active infection
+- Delay administration in patients with an active infection due to increased risk of infection

-- Monitor patients for 30 minutes after each infusion for infusion-related or hypersensitivity reactions
+- Monitor for 30 minutes after each infusion for infusion-related or hypersensitivity reactions

 - Live or live-attenuated vaccines are not recommended during treatment